 To achieve a successful reduction in all arms, we need to start by disarming countries of their largest and most dangerous weapons.
 We must stop the military industrial complex from growing because most of the people in charge are violent and some only understand violence.

 The tragic Sandy Hook school shooting has little to do with gun laws.
 Adam Lanza, the suspected shooter, did not buy his own guns.
 My guess is that most gun stores wouldn’t have sold him a firearm.
 All of the guns belonged to his mother, Nancy Lanza, a woman who has been described by her friends as kind, generous, thoughtful and stable.
 (1) When this story was first reported she was described as a “survivalist” preparing for the apocalypse, (2) which turned out not to be the case.
-Several other rumors were ran.
-She owned weapons because she lived alone with her two sons and she was concerned about her and her son’s safety.
+Several other rumors were reported.
+However, in fact, she owned weapons because she lived alone with her two sons and she was concerned about her and her son’s safety.
 According to a close friend of Adam’s mother, Russell Hanoman, Adam was an alienated, anxious young adult with Asperger’s syndrome who clearly wasn’t getting the help he needed.
 His mother felt she was “losing her son” as he became more and more distant.
 She kept their problems private and he eventually slipped through the cracks.
 He likely felt very disconnected from the world, which is usually what renders someone capable of committing horrific acts.

 People with serious personality disorders like Asperger’s Syndrome shouldn’t have access to guns, (in 2009 suicides accounted for almost two thirds of all gun deaths in the United States according to OAS data) but by introducing her son to her guns, she was unknowingly training him for his shooting spree and giving him access to the guns that would be used to kill her.
 Therefore, the debate should really be about how to keep guns locked away and perhaps more importantly how to help children and young adults deal with social alienation, isolation, mental health problems, and depression and reduce their will to go off the deep end.